royapakzad/guardrail_agentic/README.md

 ## 2. The Research Question

-> **Do guardrails make better safety judgments when they can verify factual claims through retrieval, compared to guardrails that rely solely on their built-in knowledge?**
+> **Do guardrails make better safety judgments when they can verify factual claims through retrieval and other tool uses, compared to guardrails that rely solely on their built-in knowledge?**

 This matters because high-stakes scenarios often hinge on verifiable facts: whether a specific law or regulation exists, whether a named organization is real and contactable, whether a described procedure is documented, and whether URLs cited as resources actually work.
 A guardrail that cannot check these things may give a confident judgment based on outdated or hallucinated information.

 The agentic comparison (Part B) tests this directly.
 By holding everything constant — same scenario, same guardrail model, same policy, same rubric — and only varying whether the guardrail has access to retrieval tools, the `score_delta` column in the output isolates the effect of tool access on judgment quality.

-A secondary research question enabled by multi-judge mode:
+A secondary research question enabled by multilingual policy mode:

-> **Do different LLMs (GPT, Claude, Gemini) produce consistent guardrail judgments when given the same policy, rubric, and assistant response?**

-The agentic guardrail performs two distinct verification tasks on every response:

-1. **Claim verification** — searches the web to confirm or refute factual claims made in the assistant's response (e.g., does this law exist? is this organisation real? is this statistic accurate?).
-2. **URL resolution** — extracts every URL or web address mentioned in the assistant's response and checks whether it actually resolves to a live, accessible page.
-A broken or fabricated URL is treated as a factuality violation.
+> **Does the language of the guardrail policy (English vs. non-English) produce meaningfully different judgments, even when the semantic content of the policy is identical?**

 ---